Mirza9888/todo-monorepo/README.md

 # Alternative HTTP access: http://localhost:80
 ```

-**Note**: The application now uses HTTPS by default.
-You may see a browser security warning for the self-signed certificate, which you can safely ignore in development.
+**Note**: The application uses HTTPS by default with self-signed certificates.
+You may see a browser security warning in development, which can be safely ignored.

 ### Local Development